-A key innovation to support improved specialty care management, eConsults bridge the gap in electronic health record (EHR) systems toimprove provider communications and care coordination in support of the patient-centered medical home (PCMH) model.
+A key specialty care management is support for specialty care access, eConsults bridge the gap in electronic health record (EHR) systems to improve provider communications and care coordination in support of the patient-centered medical home (PCMH) model.

 Patient demographics and disease trends are driving the evolution of healthcare toward an increasingly patient-focused system centered on primary care.